-Sticky rice and mung bean are the dynamic duo in Viet cooking.
+This easy recipe for Sticky Rice Cakes with Star Anise (Xoi Vi) features the dynamic duo in Viet cooking: glutinous rice and mung bean.
 These two ingredients are commonly used to make a variety of sweet and savory dishes.
-(Check out the other sticky rice and mung bean recipes I’ve shared below.)
-This recipe falls into the Dessert category although it’s just slightly sweet.
-The recipe is super easy and unlike some desserts that need to look perfectly pulled together, this dish can be more rustic looking.
+The yummy snack cakes fall into the Dessert category although they’re just slightly sweet.
+The Sticky Rice Cakes with Star Anise are super easy to make and unlike some desserts that need to look perfectly pulled together, these cakes can be more rustic looking.
 So don’t obsess if the layers aren’t perfectly even and uniform.
-You won’t even notice them as you’re gobbling up the cakes–I promise! 🙂
+You won’t even notice as you’re gobbling up the yummy stick rice cakes–I promise! 🙂

-Know your sticky rice–I’ve mentioned this in an earlier post but want to emphasize how important this concept is.
-Different varieties and brands of sticky rice require different water levels.
-For sticky rice that is not soaked (as in this recipe), use a water to rice ratio of 1:1 when cooking in a rice cooker.
+Know your glutinous/sweet rice–I’ve mentioned this in an earlier post but want to emphasize how important this concept is.
+Different varieties and brands of glutinous rice require different water levels.
+For glutinous rice that is not soaked (as in this recipe), use a rice to water ratio of 1:1 when cooking in a rice cooker.
 Again, this varies depending on the brand and variety.
-This recipe requires a good amount of rice and I don’t want you to waste it, so, if you are not sure how much water to use with your particular brand of rice, make a test batch by cooking 1 cup of sticky rice with 1 cup of water.
+This recipe requires a good amount of rice and I don’t want you to waste it.
+So, if you are not sure how much water to use with your particular brand of rice, make a test batch by cooking 1 cup glutinous rice with 1 cup of water.
 Then adjust the water levels accordingly.

 If your rice cooker isn’t big enough to cook all the rice at once, separate it into two batches.
 Keep the batches separate and this saves you the step of having to divide the rice for the 2 layers.

 Use a food scale to weigh the rice and this will ensure your layers are even.